marsfan/Andoer-Picture-Frame-Buildroot/README.md

 ## Installation

-If you have a [Lichee Pi Nano][lichee-nano] with a flash chip, or one of my blank business cards, you can flash it with the following command.
-Make sure the board is in FEL mode using `dmesg` or similar.
+Make sure the board is in FEL mode using `dmesg` or similar, then flash it with the following command

 	output/host/bin/sunxi-fel -p spiflash-write 0 output/images/flash.bin

-You can erase the card after it boots by simply logging in (as `root`) and erasing the flash manually:
+You can erase the memory after it boots by simply logging in (as `root`) and erasing the flash manually:

 	dd if=/dev/zero of=/dev/mtd0